khalid-hussain/shaheen/chap8.md

 "O Prince!
 There is a time set for a fruit to ripen and for a flower to blossom.
-You're near and dear ones will keep saying this until your time to rise does not come.
+You're near and dear ones will keep saying this until your time to rise comes.
 But they want the best for you and not otherwise.
 Just wait for that moment."

-From that day onwards Abu Abdullah thought of himself as Alexander and his teacher as Aristotle.
+From that day onwards, Abu Abdullah thought of himself as Alexander and his teacher as Aristotle.
 Both waited for that moment according to their own designs.
 After a few meetings the teacher became aware of what moment the student was waiting for.
 But the student was oblivious of his teacher's